tarwn/lessthandot-hugo/blogs/content/posts/2011-05-11-raise-your-hand-if-you.md

 end
 ```

-And I am just shaking my head, for one it doesn&#8217;t take into account muliple rows being updated, see [Best Practice: Coding SQL Server triggers for multi-row operations][2] for more on that topic
+And I am just shaking my head, for one it doesn't take into account muliple rows being updated, see [Best Practice: Coding SQL Server triggers for multi-row operations][2] for more on that topic

-The second bad thing is of course that you want your trigger to complete as fast as possible, you don&#8217;t want it to email a bunch of people.
+The second bad thing is of course that you want your trigger to complete as fast as possible, you don't want it to email a bunch of people.
 What if the email blows up?

 Ideally you would write a query inside the trigger that dumps the desired results into another table, then you would have a job that checks that table every minute or so and does the emailing.